 - A Sinnamon Lawyers representative will talk with you to gain an understanding of your injuries and the incident that caused them.

 - An agreement will be signed between you and your lawyer, and then they will start forming the foundation of your case.

-- Our expert team will gather evidence to support your case over a number of months (usually 6 to 9).
+- Our team will gather evidence to support your case over a number of months (usually 6 to 9).